 After you take off your mirrors, you'll notice that there are screw holes (where the mirror was) that are in plain sight.
 It doesn't look very good if you leave the screw holes plain, so you'll want to purchase "Billet mirror caps" so that you can cover up those holes.
 Vortex mirror caps are pretty well known, but you'll want to find the ones that work best for you.

-You'll notice that new sport bikes come with different colored reflectors.
-Most of them are red and yellow, however they could be other colors depending on the color of your bike.
-People who see reflectors on your sport bike will automatically associate it with an equivalent pedal bike.
+You'll notice that new sports bikes come with different colored reflectors.
+Most of them are red and yellow; however, they could be other colors depending on the color of your bike.
+People who see reflectors on your sports bike will automatically associate it with an equivalent pedal bike.
 Don't let this happen to you.
 Take them off so people can see everything your bike has to offer.
 To be serious, the reflectors look terrible, and you should really remove them.
 I've even offered to take another riders reflectors off for him.
 Help a rider in need when you see one.

 Fender Eliminator Kit